Tale of two cities: Kurdish vote lays bare political divisions

-SULAIMANIYA, Iraq (Reuters) - Some Kurdish leaders describe Monday’s referendum on independence as a historic chance for the ethnic group to shape its own destiny after decades of oppression.
+SULAIMANIYA, Iraq, Sept 25 (Reuters) - Some Kurdish leaders describe Monday’s referendum on independence as a historic chance for the ethnic group to shape its own destiny after decades of oppression.
 Yet there was little enthusiasm for voting in the city of Sulaimaniya.

-No long queues snaked around buildings as one might expect of a people who have dreamed of their own nation all their lives.
+No long queues snaked around buildings in early voting as one might expect of a people who have dreamed of their own nation all their lives.

-Only about 40 voters were casting their ballots at any one time at each polling station located at schools, and much of Sulaimaniya was subdued.
+Only about 30 people were casting their ballots nearly two hours after polling stations opened, and much of Sulaimaniya was subdued.

 The sharp contrast with celebrations in the other major Kurdish city of Erbil highlighted divisions between the main political parties, suggesting problems ahead for the administration of any future state.

-In Sulaimaniya, home of the Patriotic Union of Kurdistan (PUK), officials caution that the vote could invite trouble from Turkey and Iran, and a referendum should be held at a more appropriate time.
+Some officials in the Patriotic Union of Kurdistan (PUK), based in Sulaimaniya, have cautioned that the vote could invite trouble from Turkey and Iran and a referendum should be held at a more appropriate time.

 Those neighbouring countries fear independence will encourage their own restive Kurdish populations to press for change.
 The Baghdad government says the vote is unconstitutional.